Link Request Email Tips from Eric Ward

 I was looking at your web site and think we should link to each other.
 If you are interested, please add the following code to your HTML:

-[Insert HTML gibberish here.]
+[Insert this HTML code]

 A link request sent via email should include several elements.
 Collectively, all of them serve two key purposes:

 Subject: Request for review

 3).
 Your name.
 Again, it’s just common courtesy.
 The person requesting a link is a human being and so are you.
 A first line like “Hello, Mr. Ward.
-My name is John Smith” tells me that at least this person has taken the time to find out who was running my web site and is nice enough to tell me who he or she is.
-It also shows me that he or she didn’t send that same email to 4,000 other people, unless by some bizarre coincidence their names were all “Mr. Ward.”
+My name is John Smith” tells me that at least this person has taken the time to find out who was running my website and is nice enough to tell me who he or she is.
+It also shows me that he or she didn’t send that same email to 4,000 other people unless by some bizarre coincidence their names were all “Mr. Ward.”